obniz/obniz/doc/messaging.md

 # Messaging
-obniz can receive and transfer data from HTTP request to an obniz.
+obniz can receive and transfer data from HTTP request.
+Using this function you can also send data from one obniz to another.

 ## API - obniz messaging
-you can send a message to an obniz by calling the REST API.
+You can send a message to an obniz by calling the REST API.

 ```
 GET https://obniz.io/obniz/{obniz_id}/message?data={what you want to send}
 ```

-for example send "move" text message to obniz 0000-0000
+For example, send "move" text message to obniz 0000-0000 as below.
 ```
 GET https://obniz.io/obniz/0000-0000/message?data=move
 ```

-And then, obniz 0000-0000 will get the message.
+And obniz 0000-0000 will get the message as long as it is online.
 You can do something on that event.
-404 return when obniz is not online.
+404 is returned when obniz is not online.

 ```Javascript
 // Example